 The recipe could not be any simpler-

-Wrap them in clear cellophane.
-Tie a pretty ribbon and you’ve got yourself a delicious (and easy) homemade holiday favor!
+Wrap brown sugar caramel walnuts in clear cellophane.
+Tie with a pretty ribbon and you’ve got yourself a delicious (and easy) homemade holiday favor!

 5 Minute Caramel Walnuts

 - 1/4 cup + 1 tablespoon golden brown sugar, both packed (do not use dark brown)